-Numerous WTG from various WEFs operating simultaneously at night with increases in ambient sound levels due to air-borne noise from the WTG.
+Numerous WTG from various WEFs operating simultaneously at night with increases in ambient sound levels due to air-borne noise from the WTG (focusing on NSR05).
 The projected noise levels, the potential change in ambient sound levels as well as the significance of the potential noise impact defined per NSR in Appendix F, Table 8 (and summarized in this table).